 Simply put – How do you get started?

 Well, that’s a different answer for each of the 50 states.
 Your first step as a self-declared homeschooler is to check out your state’s regulations and make sure that you comply.
 Second, explore your kids.
 Make sure you know how they learn, what makes them tick, and their favorite way to learn.
 Third, explore your options.
 Find out the various methods and ways other people homeschool and decide what would fit your needs.
 Fourth, explore your philosophy.
 What is it that you want from homeschooling?
-Write it all down, then when you’re wondering why your doing this… pull it out!
+Write it all down, then when you’re wondering why you’re doing this… pull it out!
 Finally, explore your resources.
 There are so many absolutely awesome tools for homeschoolers now.
 Find resources that line up with your kids, methods, and philosophy.

 2) CAN I even teach my highschooler if I’m not qualified in the subject matter?